barrelstrength/sprout-docs/docs/reports/reports.md

+---
+date: 2018-06-25
+description: You can create as many Reports as you'd like from a Data Source.
+Reports are saved instances of your Data Sources and their selected settings.
+---

 # Reports

 You can create as many Reports as you'd like from a Data Source.
 Reports are saved instances of your Data Sources and their selected settings.